tatma/simple-receipt-api/README.md

 ### Usage example

-Let's make a HTTP request with your favourite client.
+Let's make a POST request with your favourite client.
+Remember to set `"Content-Type": "application/json"` in the header!

      POST https://41q21i0d50.execute-api.eu-west-1.amazonaws.com/receipt
         {